 The digital banking market continues a long burn—this time like the smoke of a Texas summer barbecue.
-Geneva-based Temenos’ announced the acquisition of Austin, Texas-based digital application provider Kony in a deal totaling $580 million.
-At 5X Kony’s expected 2020 revenues of $115M, based on other recent deals in the space the purchase price seems like a decent deal for Temenos.
+Geneva-based banking software company, Temenos, announced the acquisition of Austin, Texas-based digital banking application provider Kony in a deal totaling $580 million.
+At 5X Kony’s expected 2020 revenues of $115M, based on the industry average of other recent deals in the space the purchase price seems like a decent deal for the Temenos Group.

 “So now you can lose those European loafers and wear these [cowboy boots].”
 Just like that, at Kony’s recent client conference, CEO Tom Hogan symbolically handed Temenos CEO Max Chuard a real kick to Temenos’ sustained U.S. market expansion.
 The timing of the announcement and due diligence were reportedly rushed to leverage the energy of the conference and communicate with clients face to face immediately after the announcement.
 From what we could tell from hallway sidebar chats, the timing was both lucky and smart.
 Kony gets conference-best-practice points for a long list of client-led sessions including Hancock Whitney Bank, Oriental, ORNL FCU, Partners FCU, Umpqua Bank and WSFS.